snowplow/snowplowanalytics.com/_posts/2018-04-10-iglu-r9-released/index.md

 For more details on this release, as always do check out the [release notes][release-notes] on GitHub.

+OGUZHAN LINK TO THE MASTER DOCUMENTATION ON IGLU SERVER.

 If you have any questions or run into any problems, please raise a question in [our Discourse forum][discourse].

 [r3-blog-post]: https://snowplowanalytics.com/blog/2016/03/04/iglu-r3-penny-black-released/